mer-hybris/hadk.sailfishos.org/prerequisites.rst

   * `Xperia 10 (Sony AOSP 9)`_

+  * `Xperia 10 II (Sony AOSP 10)`_

- * Starting with CM 13.0 (Android 6), support for 64bit ARM has being added to Sailfish OS: achieved by running a mix of 64bit Linux Kernel and Android HAL, whilst Sailfish OS userspace is being run in the 32bit mode
+ * Starting with Sailfish OS 3.4.0, support for 64bit ARM userspace has being added

+ * Adaptations starting with CM 13.0 (Android 6) on Sailfish OS 3.4.0 were constructed by running a mix of 64bit Linux Kernel and Android HAL, whilst Sailfish OS userspace was being run in the 32bit mode.
+Such mixed mode is still supported, but we encourage porters to switch to full 64bit ports (using Xperia 10 II as reference)

  * See https://wiki.lineageos.org/devices for a list of compatible devices